Harrison Architects

 We view the making of places as a collaboration of many people, all with talents and experience they bring to the job.
 We design with the process of construction in mind, with knowledge that only comes from years of on-site observation.
-Our excellent relationship with contractors creates a more convivial atmosphere than is often found in the industry - resulting in more satisfying projects for our clients.
-Here are several of our favorite construction firms.
-We believe these are the most experienced, reliable and knowledgeable "eco" contractors in the area.
-There are others out there we're looking forward to working with, and as soon as we have good experience with them you'll probably see their names up here as well.
-We do enjoy working with new contractors who are interested in learning more about green building.
+Our excellent relationship with contractors creates a convivial atmosphere on the job site – resulting in satisfying, on-budget projects for our clients.
+I’ve listed our favorite construction firms below.
+We believe these are the most experienced, reliable and knowledgeable contractors in the area.
+We do enjoy working with new contractors who are interested in learning more about green building and Passive House.

 Sunshine Construction